 The Kemp Machine Works of Muncie, Indiana, at one time built several types of air-cooled engines for airplanes, motorcycles, ice boats and air-drives for boats.
 This Kemp G-2 was one of these engines.
 It was suitable only for small single-seat airplanes such as Santos-Dumont's Demoiselle and a scaled-down version of Bleriot's Model XI.

-Matthew B. Sellers, builder of the first Kentucky-manufactured aircraft, flew his first quadruplane from 1908 to 1913 powered by various 2-cylinder, horizontally-opposed engines.
-This Kemp G-2 was one of these engines.
+Matthew B. Sellers, builder of the first Kentucky-manufactured aircraft, flew his first quadruplane from 1908 to 1913 powered by various 2-cylinder, horizontally-opposed engines such as this.

 Gift of Matthew Bacon Sellers, Jr. and John Sellers.

-Weight: 27.7 kg (60.1 lb) (3.81 lb/hp)
+Weight: 27.7 kg (60.1 lb)

 - United States of America

 - Dimensions 61 cm x 30 cm x 30 cm (24 in. x 12 in. x 12 in.)